girder/girder/docs/plugins.rst

   that was changed or has been added.

-For item records, when a file belonging to that item is added, removed, or upadted, the provenance is updated with that change.
+For item records, when a file belonging to that item is added, removed, or updated, the provenance is updated with that change.
 This provenance includes a ``file`` list with the changed file(s).
 Each entry in this list includes a ``fileId`` for the associated file and one of these event types: